carlgira/traffic_sign_classification/README.md

 - Using the dropout function was important to the generalization of the model and avoid overfitting.
 The network has to do a bigger effort to do this but at the end works better.</br></br>

 ### Test a Model on New Images
 At the end with the new images only get 20% accuracy.
-Probably with more
+Probably getting closer to 100% accuracy in training results in big  difference to get better results.

-See the notebook to check all results
+See the notebook to check all results.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 The image used was a "Speed limit of 20 km".
 It seems that each filter gets some kind of information, in ones you can see the number clearly and in others the shape of the sign.
 Every filter is different and is able to capture some kind of information, thats why is important that it be a good number of them.

-I try to use the same procedure for the second layer but in this case there wast'n not a "human" information that i can deduce from them, all the filters seems very dark with few points.
+I try to use the same procedure for the second layer but in this case there wast'n a "human" information that i can deduce from them, all the filters seems very dark with few points.

 ## Conclusions